Scary looking cockroach

 Oriental cockroaches

 Oriental cockroach eggs come in an ootheca containing around 15 eggs.
-Adult Oriental cockroaches can produce around 8 oothecae during their lives which is equivalent to 120 eggs.
-The eggs have a gestation period of around 2 months.
-Once hatched the nymphs take around 12 months in optimal conditions to become fully grown adults.
-Once they reach adulthood, they can live for between 1-6 months.
+Adult Oriental cockroaches can produce around 8 oothecae during their lives, which is equivalent to 120 eggs.
+The eggs have a gestation period of around 2 months, which can prolong treatments.
+Once hatched, the nymphs take around 12 months in optimal conditions to become fully grown adults.
+Once they reach adulthood, they can live for between 1 and 6 months.

 Oriental Cockroach